BastianLo/snakeGame/README.md

 Describe how collisions are detected between player, enemies, projectiles, and any other game elements (e.g., barriers).

 ### Scoring
 Explain how points are awarded in the game (e.g., destroying enemies, special bonuses).
+The current score is dynamically displayed on the screen during gameplay, allowing players to track their progress in real-time.

 ### Game Over Conditions
 List the conditions that lead to a "Game Over" state (e.g., player health, enemies reaching the bottom).